xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 > * To find the exceptions and errors you encountered, use **Ctrl+F**.
 > * If you cannot find the exceptions or error message you encountered, you can leave a comment below for further support.

-Here is the list of common issues when activating Katalon Studio and instructions to solve them:
+Here is the list of common issues when activating Katalon Studio and/or starting Katalon TestOps, followed by the instructions to solve them:

 **<details><summary>Cannot connect to Katalon TestOps server.
 Please check your Internet connection and try again (1).</summary>**